mmakaay/flask_micron/docs/users/plugins.rst

 -----

 Flask-Micron plugins are based on a simple hook pattern.
-When processing a request, the :class:`MicronMethod <flask_micron.method.MicronMethod>` class triggers a set of hooks that represent distinct steps within the request handling process.
+When processing a request, the :any:`MicronMethod` class triggers a set of hooks that represent distinct steps within the request handling process.

 When writing a plugin, you basically write some functions for handling one or more of these hooks.
 This makes it possible to let a plugin execute